BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 ## Part II: The Affect on Education

+For a long time, we assumed that automation was the enemy of simple manual labor.
+But robotics advances slower than the more sophisticated information processing technique, e.g., machine learning.
+This could mean that in the future, there is only a tiny portion of intellectual work left which requires only the hand full of highly sophisticated workers.
+It might be manual work that will regain attraction in the market.
+Of course, this is all speculation.

 *ChatGTP* is only the first version of such kind of *AI*.
 Even though it has flaws and makes many errors, it will improve over time.
 There is no reason to believe that *AI* will not be capable of doing all the intellectual but repetitive work of the future.